FRSOURCE/tiny-carousel/packages/docs/api-reference/integration-vue.md

 # Integration - Vue

-This packages provides a Vue wrapper component for the Tiny Carousel.
+This package provides a Vue wrapper component for the Tiny Carousel.

 To learn on how to install and use plugin, [please see our usage guide](../../guide/usage/#vue) or look into an example Vue app in the [Tiny Carousel Vue repository](https://github.com/FRSOURCE/tiny-carousel/blob/master/packages/vue/src/App.vue).